 According to the Office for Nationalist Statistics, there are now 4.86million self-employed people in the UK, representing 15.1% of all people in work.
 However, arranging mortgages for self-employed borrowers is frequently difficult, with many self-employed workers believing they can’t get a mortgage on the high street.

-Whilst it’s certainly more difficult to arrange finance as a self-employed worker, being armed with the right information can be hugely beneficial.
+Getting a mortgage when self-employed is certainly tricky, but being armed with the right information can be hugely beneficial.
 But this is not a one-size fits all scenario; there are different ways of being self-employed, and lenders see these differently.

 Sole Traders are the simplest form of self-employed applicants; they are typically tradesmen such as plumbers and electricians.
 It is usually easy to present their profit, as it is a simple case of deducting expenses and taxes from their turnover.
 As only one individual is involved, this is a straightforward process.